ro-double-b/RPFantasyDR_S9/open-items.md

 [x] pick top three
 [x] update heroku naming
 [x] change top three after first three episodes

-// stretch features

-=== > SATURDAY
-[ ] remove express sessions as it is crashing application [ ] express session is not working currently
-[ ] update for toot and boot additional points
+[x] remove express sessions as it is crashing application [x] update for toot and boot additional points
+[x] check promises for all async calls!
+[x] error when autopopulate starts, still getting errors but wont time out [x] add buttions for scroll of queens
+[x] when you login you dont get update ranking, etc...

+=== > SUNDAY
-[ ] restrict various characters in username and password [ ] logout functionality not working
+[ ] check to make sure that you dont get logged out after submitting a selection [ ] logout functionality not working
-[ ] add results
-[ ] check promises for all async calls!

-[ ] change bootstrap based on various size windows
+[ ] restrict various characters in username and password [ ] change bootstrap based on various browser sizes
 [ ] queen pictures need to stay consistent when window is sized down [ ] test out on mobile phone
-[ ] error when autopopulate starts, still getting errors but wont time out [ ] have 'sign in to play' scroll you to top of page!
-[ ] add buttions for scroll of queens
+[ ] express session is not working currently
+[ ] update ranking secion description
 [ ] limit how many rankings are shown on screen
-[ ] update fadeLeft/Right annimate css depending on where you are clicking [ ] user profiles
+[ ] update fadeLeft/Right annimate css depending on where you are clicking [ ] update selection to display 'update choice', if already submitted!
+[ ] add results
+[ ] user profiles
+[ ] have 'sign in to play' scroll you to top of page!
 [ ] have profile of who you picked and how they did
-[ ] when you login you dont get update ranking, etc...
-=== > SUNDAY
-[ ] display video of toot and boot
-[ ] ability to click on user and see their profile and who they picked [ ] bugg when you keep on selecting a category over and over again [ ] add profiles
+[ ] ability to click on user and see their profile and who they picked [ ] bugg when you keep on selecting a category over and over again

 // refactoring
 [ ] update for ESLint